 - Do not breastfeed while you are being treated with this medicine.

-- Before using this medicine, tell your doctor if you have liver, lung, or kidney disease, a bone marrow disorder, any kind of infection, or if you have had other chemotherapy.
+- Tell your doctor if you are pregnant or have liver, lung, or kidney disease, a bone marrow disorder, any kind of infection, or if you have had other chemotherapy.

 - You may get infections more easily while being treated with this medicine.
 Stay away from crowds or people with colds, flu, or other infections.

 - This medicine may make your mouth sore and irritated.
 Brush your teeth with a soft-bristle toothbrush or mouth swab.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.